TESTgroup-BNL/LeafGasExchange/vignettes/Aq_fitting.md

 ![plot of chunk unnamed-chunk-3](Aq_fitting_files/unnamed-chunk-3-1.png)

-In this case, you see that the top Assimilation values are colimited by Ac and Aj.
-THis coordination is thought to be often present in plants.
+In this case, you see that the top Assimilation values are only limited by Aj.
+It is thought that at high light in mormal environmental conditions, Ac and Aj have similar rate.
+This coordination is thought to be often present in plants.
 In other cases Ac can be limiting at high light.

 FOr example: